ContainerSolutions/runbooks/content/posts/kubernetes/failed-create-pod-sandbox.md

 ### 3) Delete Problematic Node {#further-steps-3}

-Check once all schedules pods have been drained off of the node.
+Check once all scheduled pods have been drained off of the node.

+    $ kubectl get nodes

 Once done you can delete the node:

     $ kubectl delete node node-xxx